sysdiglabs/promcat-resources/resources/openshift-haproxy-router/ALERTS.md

 # Alerts
-## RouterDown
+## [OpenShift-HAProxy-Router] Router Down
 Router HAProxy down.
 No instances running.

-## PercentageOfRoutersLow
-Less than 75% Routers are up.

-## RouteDown
+## [OpenShift-HAProxy-Router] Route Down
-All servers are down in route.
+This alert detects if all servers are down in a route

-## HighLatency
+## [OpenShift-HAProxy-Router] High Latency
-High latency in at least one server for the route.
+This alert detects high latency in at least one server of the route

-## PodHealthCheckFailure
-Recurrent health check failure in pod and route.

-## QueueNotEmptyInRoute
+## [OpenShift-HAProxy-Router] Pod Health Check Failure
+This alert triggers when there is a recurrent pod health check failure.

-Queue not empty in route.
+## [OpenShift-HAProxy-Router] Queue not empty in route

-## HighErrorRateInRoute
+This alert triggers when a queue is not empty in a route

-High error rate in route.
+## [OpenShift-HAProxy-Router] High error rate in route

-## ConnectionErrorsInRoute
+This alert triggers when the error rate in a route is higher than 15%.

+## [OpenShift-HAProxy-Router] Connection errors in route
-Recurring connection errors in route.
+This alert triggers when there are recurring connection errors in a route